itsluap/books/the_wrong_answer/chapters/chapter-05-the-watchers.md

 “The Correction Center,” she said, and the air around the word cooled.

 Jace’s face did not change, which meant he had practiced not changing it.
 “You’ll hear official words.
 Evaluation.
 Stabilization.
 Resilience reinforcement.
-The corridor there smells like citrus and metal.
+The corridor there smells like lavender cut with metal.
 They play the chord slower, and they call it calming.”
 He swallowed.
 “They ask you to tell them a story about yourself until the edges of the story blur.
 Then they help you round the edges off.”

 He didn’t say what he had seen.
 He didn’t have to.
 The sentence had more words that would have changed the room if spoken.